Do You Qualify for a Lawsuit?

 The more clearly someone can identify what happened, when it happened, and what may have been involved, the easier it usually is to begin evaluating the issue.

 Yes.
-Timing often matters in two different ways.
-First, people often look at whether the exposure, product use, or event happened during the period connected to the issue they are researching.
+Timing often matters in more than one way.
+First, people often look at whether the exposure, product use, or event happened during the time period connected to the issue they are researching.
 Second, legal deadlines may affect whether a claim can still be brought.

-That is one reason people often research statute of limitations rules, discovery rules, and when they first learned about a possible injury or connection.
+That is one reason people often research statute of limitations rules and try to understand when they first learned about a possible injury or connection.

 In many cases, records matter a great deal.
 Depending on the situation, people may look at medical records, receipts, work history, product information, photographs, messages, written complaints, timelines, or other documents that help show what happened and when.

-This does not mean someone must have every possible document before asking questions, but it does help explain why evidence is such an important part of lawsuit evaluation.
+This does not mean someone must already have every possible document before asking questions.
+It does help explain why evidence often plays such an important role in lawsuit evaluation.

 No. Reaching out to a lawyer or filling out a form does not automatically mean someone has a valid claim.
 It usually means the situation may be reviewed further.
 In some situations, a lawyer may ask follow-up questions, request records, or explain that the issue may not fit the type of claim being handled.